JonAbrams/arity/README.md

 # Arity

-Makes sure that JavaScript functions are called with the expected number of parameters.
+Makes sure that JavaScript functions are called with the expected number and/or types of parameters.

 [![Build Status](https://travis-ci.org/JonAbrams/arity.png?branch=master)](https://travis-ci.org/JonAbrams/arity)